PHY102 - Physics Computations I

 (Written by Ellen Lau)

-Use the computers for your PHY102 classwork but remember that other classes
+go in and use the computers for your PHY102 classwork but remember that

-use the lab and outside of our regular lab-times you are a guest.
+other classes use the lab and outside of our regular lab-times you are